 J.R.
 Blair has been a naturalist in California (and elsewhere) for many decades.
 In the 1970's and '80's he worked in outdoor education programs in the Sierra Nevada as well as in coastal areas of the state.
 He attained his MA at San Francisco State University in 1999, focusing on mushrooms, subsequently working as a lecturer in the Department of Biology there until his retirement in 2020.
 He became the director of the Sierra Nevada Field Campus in 2010.

-Arrive Sunday evening for a 7:30 PM introduction.
+Arrive Tuesday evening for a 7:30 PM introduction.
 After morning breakfast, we will carpool at 8 AM to our “destination du jour” and return to the field station mid-afternoon.
 After dinner, there will be short evening lectures and discussions starting at 7:30 PM.
-Class will finish by noon Friday July 26th.
+Class will finish by noon on Sunday July 9.

 Workshop Supplies List

 Lodging and Camping Supplies

 Camping gear if you are staying on campus:

 - tent and sleeping pad (unless you are staying in our tent with a cot provided)